Skip to content

 As part of our effort to document the longstanding and ongoing impact of Black artists in the region, the Black Arts Legacies project produces written profiles, photographic portraits and short videos.

 In Season 1, producer and director Tifa Tomb created five videos, each showcasing two Seattle artists working in the same genre across different time periods.
-Returning for Season 2, Tomb will profile a single artist in each of five new videos spanning visual art, dance, music, theater and television.
+In Season 2, she profiled five individual artists, and she will do the same for Season 3, with new episodes starting May 31, 2024.

-Published here and on Crosscut, new videos are also broadcast on KCTS 9 every Thursday evening in June.
+Published here and on Crosscut, new videos are also broadcast on KCTS 9 on Friday evenings.

 Defining dance and breaking barriers